form-data/form-data/Readme.md

 ```

 #### _Headers_ getHeaders( [**Headers** _userHeaders_] )
-This method ads the correct `content-type` header to the provided array of `userHeaders`.
+This method adds the correct `content-type` header to the provided array of `userHeaders`.

 #### _String_ getBoundary()
 Return the boundary of the formData.
 A boundary consists of 26 `-` followed by 24 numbers